inoxio/ansible-role-proxmox-vms/README.md

 ```

-Add new ubuntu distribution
+Add new Ubuntu distribution
 ------------

-To add a new ubuntu distribution you have to:
+To add a new Ubuntu distribution you have the following options:
 * You can add the deploy-args file in templates directory.
 E.g. deploy-args-cosmic.j2.
 But this is optional.
 The role tries to find a deploy-args file named like the given distribution name and if it can't find it the default
 preseed file will be taken.